DanielMazurkiewicz/WebAI/README.md

 ## Advanced neural networks architectures

  * For any sort of recurrent NN "pipes" could be used
- * Pipes could direct neuron outputs in both directions (forward and backward) and to current layer/ as well
+ * Pipes could direct neuron outputs in both directions (forward and backward) - also to current layer/pipe as well
  * Activation function and other "future" options can be modified for every layer and every pipe in a layer
  * Pipes could also be assigned names
- * Layer could be build only out of pipes
+ * Layer could be build out of pipes only
+ * Pipes on first layer adds additional inputs
+ * Pipes without property "to" pipe simply to next layer

+ * Properties summary:
+  - **name** property defines a name for layer or pipe
+  - **activation** property defines an activation function for neurons in given layer or pipe
+  - **pipes** property defines a list of pipes for given layer
+  - **count** property defines how many inputs/neurons/outputs is in layer/pipe
+  - **to** property defines where to pipe neuron outputs(or data inputs if on input layer) of current layer/pipe
+  - **history** property defines additional outputs of current layer/pipe build out of values of neuron outputs (or input data if on input layer) from given number of previous NN runs
+  - **historyTo** property defines where to pipe previous NN runs values of neuron outputs(or data inputs if on input layer) from current layer/pipe

 ```javascript
 const ai = new WebAI.NeuralNetwork({